Day420/Nova/README.md

 # Changelog (1.2)

-- Deletes all channels in guild.
+- Deletes all channels in guild
 - Deletes all roles
 - Renames guild
 - Changed console look